 The most powerful (and most expensive) tri-motor variant is expected to enter production this year, with the cheaper dual and single-motor versions to follow afterwards.

 You can currently book the Tesla Cybertruck by paying just $100 as a deposit.

-The new Tesla Roadster will be a major refresh of the 2006 Tesla Roadster, the car that launched Tesla Motors onto the automotive scene.
-Tesla’s 2006 Roadster proved that an electric car could deliver amazing performance and come with decent range.
+The new Tesla Roadster will be a major refresh of the first-generation Tesla Roadster (2008-2012).
+While not many were sold, the original Roadster changed the automotive scene by proving that an electric car could deliver amazing performance and come with decent range.

-Tesla promises the new version will be the fastest street-legal car yet, with a top speed of 250 mph and acceleration that will take the car from 0 to 60 mph in just 1.9 seconds.
+Tesla promises the new Tesla Roadster will be the fastest street-legal car yet, with a top speed of 250 mph and acceleration that will take the car from 0 to 60 mph in just 1.9 seconds.